 - Pour the yogurt in a large bowl and whisk to smoothen.

 In a second bowl, mix the lemon juice, minced garlic, chopped mint or dill or both, salt and pepper to taste.

 Squeeze the cucumber hard to remove all the water and add to this mix.
 Give it a quick stir and pour it into the yogurt.

 Mix well and pop the tzatziki into the refrigerator for 2 hours (at least) to cool and give the flavours a chance to mingle.

 Do let me know if you make either of these dips in the comments section below.
 If you post a photo on Instagram, tag (and follow) From The Corner Table.
-You can also follow the blog on Facebook and Pinterest; subscribe to be a part of the mailing list for regular updates.
+You can also follow the blog on Facebook, Instagram or Pinterest; subscribe to be a part of the mailing list for regular updates.